 Wells Fargo Personal Loan Rates & Fees

-Wells Fargo personal loan rates range from 7.24% to 24.29%.
-For context, Wells Fargo’s best rates are on the low end of the market, but their cap is nothing special.
+Wells Fargo personal loan rates range from 5.24% to 24.49% for unsecured loans.
+For context, Wells Fargo’s best unsecured loan rates are on the low end of the market, and their cap is decent.
 There are other lenders with maximum APRs under 20%, though.
 However, Wells Fargo’s secured loans have a very low range of 8% to 19.5%.

 Wells Fargo personal loan interest rates are fixed, meaning they will never change.
 From the day you take the loan out to the day you finish paying it back, your APR will remain the same.
 If you want to get a relationship discount, you must do so at the beginning; you won’t be able to get it after your loan is processed.

 Unsecured personal loans from Wells Fargo don’t have an origination fee (a fee to process the loan).
 But if you choose a secured loan, you will owe a $75 fee.
 All Wells Fargo personal loans charge a $39 late fee.
 But the good news is you have a 10-day grace period after your due date to pay and avoid the fee.
 You won’t be charged any fee for paying off a Wells Fargo personal loan early.